Jessica’s Law in Texas

 The Original Jessica’s Law

 Jessica’s Law is named for 9-year-old Jessica Lunsford, a Florida resident, who was kidnapped, raped, and killed.
 She was taken from her home in Homosassa, Florida, in February 2005 by John Couey, a convicted sex offender who lived nearby.
 He raped her multiple times and kept her for three days before burying her alive near his mobile home.
 Couey was convicted of burglary, kidnapping, sexual battery, and first-degree murder.
-The jury recommended Couey receive the death penalty.
-He was sentenced to death but died of cancer before his sentence was carried out.
+The jury recommended that Couey receive the death penalty.
+He was sentenced to death, but died of cancer before his sentence was carried out.

 Florida created the first Jessica’s Law in response in 2005.
 The law increased the penalties for sex offenders who molested children under the age of 12 and was meant to protect potential victims.